 - Praxis I score of 172 or above on Writing and/or Math OR Praxis Core Academic Skills for Educators (as of 9/1/14) with scores of 150 on Math and/or 162 on Writing.
 Scores must be sent to Otterbein University, Education Department.
 Students who fail the same Praxis I OR Praxis Core Academic Skills for Educators test three times are no longer eligible for program admission.

 Decision Point 2: Admission to Teacher Education Programs

-Students complete applications during EDUC 2000 or 2200 on Taskstream.
+Students complete applications during EDUC 2000 or 2200 in the digital portfolio that all students have.
 Applications are due the third week of the term.
-Criteria for admission to the Teacher Education Program include:
+Criteria for admission to the Teacher Education Program includes: